-- Explosive Vegetation - It may lack the "flexibility" of one of the other twin Rampant Growths, but it's not like you need any extra fireworks on your ramp spells.
-This does the job just fine.
+- Explosive Vegetation - It lacks the "flexibility" of some of the other twin Rampant Growths, which was enough to cost it a slot once enough of those got printed.
+This still does the job just fine though.

 - Farhaven Elf - 3 mana for 1 land, but leaves behind a chump blocker.
 A time-honoured ETB ramp chicken, but we don't flicker things reliably enough to care.
 Our ramp choices are more efficient.